Wolfrax/wlog/content/articles/Technologies/Rpi SSH.rst

 To not provide password manually a public/private keys can be generated and stored at appropriate directories in host (private key) and target (public key).

-To generate keys on my MacBook and then store the public key on the raspberry host rpi1 do
+To generate keys on my host (Linux or MacBook) and then store the public key on the raspberry host ``rpi1`` do

 .. code-block:: bash